 Experience the adventure of seeing animals that you’ve only previously heard about in books or seen on the television or behind bars in the zoo; from the land to the sea and skies, South Africa is teeming with wildlife and if you have a bucket list, then a trip to this beautiful country for a safari should be on it.

 Discover more about South Africa, a whole world in one country Find out more here.

 The Big Five was a phrase originally used by hunters to indicate the big game animals – lion, buffalo, rhinoceros, elephant and leopard – and most people try to tick these mammals off their must-see list.

 However, the catalogue of fantastic species you can see is frankly exhaustive.
 Prepare to be awed by wildlife such as zebra, crocodile, giraffe, hippopotamus, cheetah, hyena, wildebeest, aardvark, wild dog, otter, leatherback turtle and baboon.

 You never know what you might witness just around the corner on safari in South Africa.
 The Lakeside Lodge, set in Entabeni wildlife reserve, is a great place to see these majestic animals.

 Spot the Big 5 on an all-inclusive safari holiday at an authentic Game Lodge in South Africa.

 …and the small ones

-For the ambitious, there is another animal spotting challenge: the Little Five.
+For the ambitious, there is another South African wildlife spotting challenge: the Little Five.
 This list involves life in miniature, with the elephant shrew, the ant lion, the buffalo weaver, the rhinoceros beetle and the leopard tortoise making the cut.

 Keep your wits sharp and your eyes sharper by trying to tick these tiny creatures off your list of animals to see in South Africa.
 Small and large animals of all kinds can be found at the Karongwe Private Game Reserve or Kruger National Park out by Pretoria.